Caesars Sportsbook Promo Code ROTO1000 - Get $1000 Bonus for Mets-Braves, MLB Odds & More

 Caesars Sportsbook Promo Code Unlocks $1000 for MLB & WNBA Playoffs Odds

-In addition to Tuesday's important MLB matchups, there's much more action to bet on when trying to decide how to use the Caesars Sportsbook promo code ROTO1000.
-The WNBA playoffs continue with a pair of games as the New York Liberty host the Atlanta Dream and the Seattle Storm battle the Las Vegas Aces in first-round action.
+In addition to today's important MLB matchups, there's much more action to bet on when trying to decide how to use the Caesars Sportsbook promo code ROTO1000.
+The WNBA playoffs continue with a pair of games: Caitlin Clark and the Indiana Fever try to stay alive against Connecticut and Phoenix-Minnesota battle in first-round action.

 Before you bet, click a "BET NOW" button to get started.
 Use the Caesars Sportsbook promo code ROTO1000 to register for a new account and start your sports betting experience on one of the world's best sports betting apps.
 You'll have the $1000 first-bet offer when you activate an account now and begin betting today.